Amblydectes

-Amblydectes is a genus of pterosaur known from jaw fragments.
+Amblydectes is a genus of pterosaur known from jaw fragments found in the Cambridge Greensand.
 It apparently had a jaw flattened towards the tip and triangular in cross-section.
 It has at times been synonymized with Coloborhynchus, Criorhynchus, Lonchodectes, or Ornithocheirus.
 A 2013 study found A. crassidens and A. eurygnathus to be nomina dubia, with A. platystomus possibly belonging to a separate, yet unnamed genus.
 A 2021 study found A. crassidens to be a valid genus within Anhangueridae, while A. platystomus was placed in the new genus Draigwenia.
 A. eurygnathus was found to possibly be a junior synonym of A. crassidens.